 Brand Definition

-Branding as a process is the creation of the name and the identity which will define the product, service, or concept as well as its marketing.
+Branding as a process is the creation of the name and the identity, which define the product, service, or concept and its marketing.
 A brand is typically expressed in the form of logos.
 However, the entire process of this asset is more complex than that.

 For instance, the company or brand should be secured by a trademark issued by a legitimate agency.
 To establish a trademark or a service mark, the company has to ensure that no one else has an identical name.
 This is a much-needed step that most companies seek the help of a law firm to do.

 Moreover, the creation of brands should always be carefully prepared and researched.
-Not only because it represents the visual elements of a company but also the founding base of the company’s status in the market.
+Not only because it represents the visual elements of a company, but also the foundation of its status in the market.
 According to the Economist, “Brands are many companies’ most valuable assets.
 But no one agrees on how much they are worth or why.”

 Characteristics of a Good Brand